 New York City

 This farmers market is nestled in Union Square Park, in the middle of bustling Manhattan.
 The Union Square Greenmarket is open year-round, on Mondays, Wednesdays, Fridays and Saturdays, giving you plenty of opportunities to visit.
 The market began in 1976, and it hosts up to 140 farmers, fishers, bakers and artisans during its peak season.
-It has a busy event schedule, with cooking demonstrations featuring guest chefs, book signings, and educational tours and tastings.
-Stop by the Union Square Greenmarket for fruits and veggies, heritage meats, farmstead cheeses, artisan breads, local wines and more!
+Stop by the Union Square Greenmarket for fruits and veggies, heritage meats, farmstead cheeses, artisan breads, local wines and more.

 Set on Blackstone Street in Boston’s historic downtown, Haymarket is one of America’s oldest farmers markets.
 It originally opened for business in 1820!
 This open-air market is open year-round, through rain or shine, every Friday and Saturday from dawn until dusk.
 Stop by to visit over 40 independent vendors providing fruits, vegetables, seafood, flowers and more.
 Haymarket is especially proud of its multicultural makeup, with over 20 nationalities featured among the vendors.

 When you’re going on a trip, sometimes the best thing to do is to follow your stomach.
 In recent years, food tourism has become more and more popular.